From Reporting to Dynamic Assessment

 Many calculators exist for conducting GHG inventories.
 Part of the process of creating the inventory is determining which calculator to use.
 You may use any methodology and/or carbon calculator that is consistent with the standards of the Greenhouse Gas Protocol of the World Business Council for Sustainable Development (WBCSD) and the World Resources Institute (WRI).
 The GHG Protocol is the most widely-used international accounting procedure for quantifying GHG emissions, and it provides the accounting framework for nearly every GHG standard and program in the world.

-Most signatories make use of the Campus Carbon Calculator (CCC), which was designed by a former non-profit institution, Clean Air-Cool Planet, and the University of New Hampshire (UNH).
-This calculator taylors the Greenhouse Gas Protocol to specifically meet the needs of most campuses.
-UNH maintains the CCC and can provide support and instruction on the use of the different (Excel and online) versions of the tool.
+Most signatories make use of the Sustainability Indicator Management and Analysis Platform (SIMAP), formerly the Campus Carbon Calculator, which was designed by a former non-profit institution, Clean Air-Cool Planet, and the University of New Hampshire (UNH).
+SIMAP tailors the Greenhouse Gas Protocol to specifically meet the needs of most campuses.
+UNH maintains SIMAP and can provide support and instruction on the use of the tool.